| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday March 10, 2008!

 exemptions now in place in the state of Oklahoma.
 Peterson says that the

+ag groups have been united in their concern about this measure.
 Peterson says that while the Senate author, Mike Mazzei of Tulsa, has indicated to ag interests that he is not trying to eliminate any specific sales tax break- he thinks all tax breaks given by the state should be reviewed regularly by lawmakers and thus should have a sunset date.
 Lori adds that work continues with the Senate on this issue- and it's possible that we could see most of the agricultural tax exemptions taken out of any measure that moves forward- if the measure is able to survive.
 We also talked about private property rights issues, trespass and money for projects like the Department of Ag lab equipment.
 You can hear our conversation by clicking on the link below- we also have it posted on the Front Page of our website, WWw.OklahomaFarmReport.Com.
 Click here to listen to Ron and Lori talk State Legislative Issues on WWW.OklahomaFarmReport.Com. | |

-Oklahoma Wheat Grower Exec Tim Bartram in Washington this past week Promoting Research Dollars for Wheat. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Tim Bartram,
+| Oklahoma Wheat Grower Exec Tim Bartram in Washington this past week Promoting Research Dollars for Wheat. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Tim Bartram,

 along with past Oklahoma Wheat Growers State President Kent McAninch, were